Trends

 Does the proportion of people with disability who have not experienced discrimination vary between states and territories?

 The data in the graph and the table below show the proportion of people with disability (aged 15 and over) who have not experienced discrimination due to disability in the last 12 months, grouped by Australian states and territories.
-In 2018, 92% of people with disability living in South Australia had not experienced discrimination due to disability, compared with 84% for those in Tasmania.
+In 2022, 91% of people with disability living in New South Wales and 88% in Western Australia had not experienced discrimination due to disability (please note that results for some jurisdictions were not published due to small sample numbers and to protect confidentiality).

 More detailed data by age group are shown in the table.